> Vacuum Packaging > Vacuum Sealers

-1. The reduced oxygen content within the vacuum package slows down food break down.
+1. The reduced oxygen content in the vacuum package slows food breakdown.
 Most oxygen can be removed by creating a vacuum within the package.

 3. After oxygen is removed from the package, an airtight seal is made.
-The seal is essential to ensure the package will continue to hold a vacuum during storage.
+The seal is essential to ensure the vacuum packaged product has an increased product shelf life.

 Vacuum Sealers and Modified Atmosphere Packaging